-Experienced at performing cosmetic procedures in sensitive areas, the team at Westside Aesthetics will handle all PPP treatments with care, discretion, and effectiveness.
+Experienced at performing cosmetic procedures in sensitive areas, the team at RIVKIN Aesthetics will handle all PPP treatments with care, discretion, and effectiveness.

 WHAT ARE PEARLY

 Pearly penile papules (also known as Hirsuties Coronae Glandis or Hirsutoid Papillomas) are benign, skin colored bumps that ring the edge of the head of the penis.

 These small protuberances can range in size from 1mm – 3mm.
 Studies show that 15% to 45% of all men get PPP at some point in their lives, and they occur most often in younger, uncircumcised men.
 This condition is usually first noticed when the patients are in their twenties or thirties.

 Although they are not related to a pathological condition and pose no risk to a man’s health, most patients seek medical attention because they or their sexual partners consider them aesthetically displeasing.

 Sometimes, they are mistaken for HPV warts or other sexually transmitted diseases.
 However, PPP are not contagious and do not threaten your health.
 You do not contract them through sexual contact and they are not linked in any way to cancer.